rosnovsky/rosnovsky.us/src/content/blog/2024/02/03/laid-off.md

   - life
   - personal
   - tech
 description: "This is not the post I was planning.
-On February 1st, I recieved an email stating that I'm one of 400 people being laid off by Okta.
-It took Okta almost 3 years to realize that they have no clue what to do with a competitor they acquired for 6.5 billion dollars."
+On February 1st, I recieved an email stating that I'm one of 400 people being laid off by Okta."
 ---

 > This post is somewhat of a public processing of what just happened.
 Be nice.